 No street tree shall be planted closer than 35 feet to any street corner, measured from the point of nearest intersecting curbs or curb lines.
 No street tree shall be planted closer than 20 feet to any fire hydrant or 10 feet to any streetlight.

 No street tree will be planted in a planting strip less than four feet in width and four feet in length.

 No street trees shall be planted that may intrude upon or interfere with any overhead utility wire or any underground waterline, sewer line, transmission line or other utility.

-No person or firm engaged in the business or occupation of pruning, treating or removing trees shall engage in the practice of tree topping within the Town except as provided for in Subsection B or in cases where a tree has been severely damaged by storms or other causes or when a tree creates a dangerous condition relating to utility wires or other obstructions.
+Topping.
+The practice of topping trees is discouraged.
+No person or firm engaged in the business or occupation of pruning, treating or removing trees should engage in the practice of tree topping within the Town except as provided for in cases where a tree has been severely damaged by storms or other causes or when a tree creates a dangerous condition relating to utility wires or other obstructions.

 Prevent, delay, or interfere with the Tree Committee, Department of Public Works and/or Department of Planning and Community Development, or any of its agents, while engaging in and about the planting, replanting, cultivating, mulching, pruning, spraying or removing of any street tree, park tree or tree on private property, as authorized in this chapter.

 Cut, break, climb with spikes, disturb the roots, or otherwise injure or destroy trees, or to authorize such actions.

 Cause or authorize a privately owned wire or other conductor charged with electricity to come into contact with any tree in a manner that may injure or kill it.

 Cause or authorize any oil, gasoline, herbicide, paint, brine, hot water, steam or other gas, liquid, or solid substances deleterious to the tree to contact any tree or to enter the soil about the base or root systems of a tree in any manner that may injure or kill it.